-Google’s algorithm uses two factors to determine whether or not a page is the best result for any search keyword: relevance and approval.
+Google's algorithm uses two factors to determine whether or not a page is the best result for any search keyword: relevance and approval.
 Relevance is determined using the topic of the page and the anchor text of inbound links.
-Approval is determined using the popularity of signals, like the number of inbound links that point to the page and the value of the pages these links are on.
+Approval is determined using the popularity of signals, such as the number of inbound links that point to the page and the value of the pages these links are on.

-The more links your website has and the higher the value and relevance of these links, the more it will be viewed as a relevant page by Google.
-More quality links can result in first page rankings for your website.
+The more links your Website has and the higher the value and relevance of these links, the more it will be viewed as a relevant page by Google.
+More quality links can result in first page rankings for your Website.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.